 How Contribution Limits Are Impacted With Multiple Retirement Accounts

-The TSP is similar to a 401k plan, and they share the same annual contribution limit per person.
-This means if you cannot contribute more than $19,500 ($26,000 with catch-up contributions) across both accounts in any given calendar year.
+The TSP is similar to a 401(k) plan, and they share the same annual contribution limit per person.
+This means that you cannot contribute more than $19,500 ($26,000 with catch-up contributions) across both accounts in any given calendar year.

-This doesn’t impact most active duty members or civil service employees with only one job.
-However, this is very important to note for anyone who transitions to or from the military or civil service in any given year.
-And it’s important for traditional members of the Guard and Reserves, as they often have another retirement plan through their full-time job.
+This doesn’t impact most active-duty members or civil service employees with only one job.
+It is important for anyone who transitions to or from the military or civil service in any given year and for traditional members of the Guard and Reserves, as they often have another retirement plan through their full-time job.

-The only time you can go above the annual employee deferral limit is when you are called to active duty and deploy to a tax-exempt zone.
-At this point, you will be able to contribute up to the Annual Addition Limit shown above ($57,000, or $63,000 with catch-up contributions).
+The only time you can go above the annual employee-deferral limit is when you are called to active duty and deploy to a tax-exempt zone.
+At this point, you will be able to contribute up to the annual addition limit shown above ($61,000; or $67,000 with catch-up contributions).